David Guetta: 2017–2019: 7

-On 1 December 2017, Guetta released his long-awaited single "So Far Away" being released on Garrix's label Stmpd Rcrds.
+On 1 December 2017, Guetta released the single "So Far Away" on Garrix's label Stmpd Rcrds.
 The single version contained vocals from Jamie Scott and Romy Dya.
 Ellie Goulding's vocals were cut from the song as her label was pushing back the release.
 That is the reason why the two DJs decided to replace her and use the vocals of Romy Dya.
 On 25 January 2018 Guetta released a remix version of Sia's Helium along with Dutch DJ Afrojack.
 This marks Guetta's and Sia's sixth collaboration.

 On 16 February 2018, David Guetta released his new song "Mad Love", together with Sean Paul and Becky G. A few months before the release Sean Paul reported that Shakira would be the singer of the song, but she has been replaced by Becky G. A week later, Guetta released his second collaboration with Martin Garrix and Dutch DJ Brooks entitled "Like I Do".
 Guetta's seventh collaboration with Sia, "Flames", was released on 22 March 2018.

 On 29 June 2018, Guetta announced in an interview with Billboard China that he was almost finished working on his seventh studio album and that it would be released after the summer of 2018.
 During that summer when he played Tomorrowland, a video emerged of Guetta apparently playing a remixed version of the Spanish Falangist anthem Cara al Sol used during Francisco Franco's dictatorship.
 However, the video was confirmed to have been faked.
 On 23 August, Guetta confirmed the album's title as 7 and revealed its track list, including the singles "2U", "Like I Do", "Flames" and "Don't Leave Me Alone".
 The album also included the Bebe Rexha and J Balvin featured single, "Say My Name".
 In December 2019, Guetta led a DJ set at an Avicii tribute concert where he previewed a previously unheard collaboration with Avicii, Giorgio Tuinfort and Afrojack.
-In Guetta's own words, he played the "Before I Say Goodbye" for the first and probably only time during the concert.
+In Guetta's own words, he played "Before I Say Goodbye" for the first and probably only time during the concert.
 It features British singer-songwriter Amanda Wilson.